Skip to content

 P&C Ceded Premiums

-The outwards cession ratio across the ARA’s P&C business as a whole was unchanged at 16.6% in 2022.
+The outwards cession ratio across the ARA’s P&C business as a whole was unchanged at 16.6%.
 The movements were roughly balanced overall, with no discernible pattern emerging.

 ARA Outwards Cession Ratios (P&C Business Only)